jinnykj/jinnykj/README.md

 🌱 I’m currently learning Linguistics in Seoul National University.
-⚡ I'm interested in Big data analytics & Big data visualization.
+\n⚡ I'm interested in Big data analytics & Big data visualization.
-😄 Python and Java are available.
+\n😄 Python and Java are available.
 <!--
 **jinnykj/jinnykj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.